ffrostfall/BridgeNet2/docs/Technical Details.md

 		This is the folder that identifiers are passed through- it uses attributes to store them Don't touch any of these instances unless you know what you're doing.
 They can easily break BridgeNet2 if they're even slightly altered.

+It's worth noting that `Reference` functions (`ReferenceBridge` and `ReferenceIdentifier`) have very different behavior depending on if the caller is the client or the server.
+For example: `ReferenceIdentifier` can yield on the client, but will never yield on the server.

 ## Process
 - Thread reuse is utilized- this is why there's a few extra functions in the stack trace.
 Task.spawn is used over coroutine.resume because of continuations and intact stack traces, however there's a dramatic increase in speed.
 If you really need it, you can switch the task.spawn